Last updated

 Pros

-• Cost-effective scaling: Reasonable per-user pricing that remains manageable as teams grow from 20 to 50 people, with good volume pricing options.
+• Cost-effective scaling: Reasonable per-user pricing that remains manageable as teams grow, with good volume pricing options.

 • Extensive customization: Highly customizable platform that can adapt to complex team structures and unique business processes without additional development.